t-mart/wap/docs/config.rst

 You must at least supply one of these, and can at most supply two (for retail and classic).

+You should list **current** WoW versions.
+Otherwise, your addon may be disabled when users install it.

 ``wap`` uses these versions for a few things:

-- To properly generate your TOC file with the right ``## Interface`` tag
+- To build you addon for each version (with the correct ``## Interface`` tag in TOC files).
-- To mark on CurseForge which version your addon supports
+- To mark on CurseForge which version your addon supports.
 - To ``dev-install`` the right build into the right WoW AddOns path.
 For example a classic addon build should not go into a
   ``World of Warcraft/_retail_/Interface/AddOns`` directory.